Mathematics & Physics Registration

-Mathematics & Physics & Astronomy courses are available through WebAdvisor registration.
-The North Carolina Community College System updated mathematics courses based on the work of a statewide Mathematics Curriculum Improvement Project (MATH-CIP).
-Beginning in the Fall 2014 semester there will be some changes to mathematics courses offered at Wake Tech.
-To determine the math course needed for a degree (AA, AS, AAS), view the flowchart of courses or talk with an advisor to discuss the best course of study.
+Mathematics, physics and astronomy courses are available through Self-Service registration.
+To determine the math courses needed for a degree (AA, AS or AAS), view the flowchart of courses or talk with an advisor to discuss the best course of study.

-If you attempted to register for a math or physics class and you receive a note that says:
+NOTE: Take action if you attempted to register for a math or physics class and received one of the following alerts:

 - MAT 001P Math Study Skills, optional co-requisite for MAT 171 Precalculus Algebra

 - MAT 143 Quantitative Literacy, AA-transfer and AAS per planning guides, with prerequisites DMA 010-050 and DRE 098